 Every effort should be made to obtain accommodation to include breakfast within the set financial limits.
 Where that is not possible, and by exception, staff can book breakfast at their accommodation.

 HOS will reimburse the cost of refreshments on journeys required for HOS business, including the cost of meals related to overnight stays.

 Costs incurred should be reasonable and not exceed £10 for lunch or £20 for an evening meal.

 For day travel, costs for breakfast will only be refunded where travel commences from the nearest train station to the employee’s contractual workplace before 8am.
 Under no circumstances will HOS reimburse the purchase of alcohol.

-5. Expenses Claim Form
+5. Expenses claim form

-In addition to the travel and subsistence policy we operate a similar expenses claim form in relation to equipment.
 The equipment policy supports our Home Working and should be followed for expense claims for equipment.

 Expense claims should be submitted no later than 30 days after the costs are incurred.